TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

 OCaml was chosen not only for technical advantages but also for its alignment with the goals of the project.
 As a language used heavily in research and teaching of programming language theory, OCaml provides the rigor needed for correctness, the flexibility needed for experimentation, and the performance found in the industry.
-This makes it an ideal platform for implementing a pedagogical interpreter that is faithful to the COOL specification while remaining extensible for future enhancements such as bytecode generation or garbage collection.
+This makes it an ideal platform for implementing a pedagogical interpreter that is faithful to the COOL specification while remaining extensible for future enhancements.

 ## Build & Run Instructions
 This project is intended for Unix based environments (macOS or Linux).